Kixunil/systemd_socket/README.md

 Thanks to this the change to your code should be minimal - parsing will continue to work, it'll just allow a new format.
 You only need to change the code to use `SocketAddr::bind()` instead of `TcpListener::bind()` for binding.

-Further, the crate also provides convenience methods for binding `tokio` 0.2, 0.3, and `async_std` sockets.
+Further, the crate also provides methods for binding `tokio` 0.2, 0.3, and `async_std` sockets if the appropriate features are activated.

 ## Example